redtexts/texts/laguerresociale_1978_question_state.md

 fruitless and paralysing, into a privileged moment and an essential preliminary to action.

-In councillism, the system of councils is conceived as a generalisation of parliamentarism.
+In councilism, the system of councils is conceived as a generalisation of parliamentarism.
 The council is the parliament of the working class.
 So the dividing line between reform and revolution in this false perspective is made in the following way: reformists (Stalinists, leftists etc.) want to transform the existing decision-making organs, democratising them little by little, injecting them with stronger and stronger doses of participation by the masses.
-The councillists want to create other ones, setting up a "true" democracy immediately, a real structure for discussion and decision.
+The councilists want to create other ones, setting up a "true" democracy immediately, a real structure for discussion and decision.

 Some want to work on the inside, others want to work on the outside, but the error is identical: all privilege the moment of decision, and adapt the revolution to the creation of a new decision-making process.
-Councillists want to transfer this process from statist bodies to the factories and local communities.
+Councilists want to transfer this process from statist bodies to the factories and local communities.
 Because they have not extricated themselves from the political illusion, they can speak of the "abolition of wage-labour", and of the suppression of the commodity-form, without